The Markov-Chain Polytope with Applications: Proof of Lemma and Lemma

-This assumption permits bounding the height of all $T_k$ trees.
-The following corollary was needed in the proof of Lemma \ref {lem:sizeX} \begin{corollary} For all $T_k \in \TT_k(m,n),$ the height of $T_k$ is at most $(n-1)(m+1)+1.$ \end{corollary} \begin{proof} Let $T_k \in \TT_k(m,n)$ satisfy conditions (a)-(e) of Lemma \ref{lem:node_restrictionX}. \begin{itemize} \item Let $\ell\ge 1$ be the number of leaves in $T_k.$ Since all leaves are master nodes, $T_k$ contains $n-\ell$ non-leaf master nodes. \item Every complete node in $T_k$ must contain at least one leaf in each of its left and right subtrees, so the number of complete nodes in $T_k$ is at most $\ell-1.$ \item $T_k$ contains no \slave-$1$ node if $k=0$ and one \slave-$1$ node if $k >1.$ \item Each \slave-$0$ node in $T_k$ can be written as $v0^t$ for some non-leaf master node $v$ and $t \le m.$ So, the total number of \slave-$0$ nodes in the tree is at most $(n-\ell)m.$ \item The total number of non-leaf nodes in the tree is then at most
+\begin{proof} Let $T_k \in \TT_k(m,n)$ satisfy conditions (a)-(e) of Lemma \ref{lem:node_restrictionX}. \begin{itemize} \item Let $\ell\ge 1$ be the number of leaves in $T_k.$ Since all leaves are master nodes, $T_k$ contains $n-\ell$ non-leaf master nodes. \item Every complete node in $T_k$ must contain at least one leaf in each of its left and right subtrees, so the number of complete nodes in $T_k$ is at most $\ell-1.$ \item $T_k$ contains no \slave-$1$ node if $k=0$ and one \slave-$1$ node if $k >1.$ \item If $k=0,$ each \slave-$0$ node in $T_k$ can be written as $v0^t$ for some non-leaf master node $v$ and $t \le m.$ If $k>0,$ all \slave-$0$ nodes in $T_k$ with the possible exceptions of the left nodes $0^r,$ $r\le k,$ can be written as $v0^t$ for some non-leaf master node $v$ and $t \le m.$